OFAI/GermEval2024-GerMS/site/subtask1.md

 give rules about how to decide on the strength.
 For this reason, if an annotator decided that sexism/misogyny is present in a text, the strength assigned is a matter of personal judgement.

-The labels to predict in subtask 1 reflect different strategies for how multiple labels from annotators can be use to derive a final target label:
+The labels to predict in subtask 1 reflect different strategies for how multiple labels from annotators can be used to derive a final target label:

 * `bin_maj`: predict `1` if a majority of annotators assigned a label other than `0-Kein`, predict `0` if a majority of annotators assigned a label